KevinKaras/KevinKaras/README.md

 - "In the beginning, the Grand Canyon wasn't formed by powerful water, nor precise water, but by water that never stopped."

+- I'm currently taking a couple weeks off of coding to catch up with life tasks such as moving into my new home.
+Will resume shortly!